COMP-4350-Group-6/budgetwise/ahnaf_acknowledgement.md

 ## AI-Assisted Development

 This project was developed primarily through AI-assisted code generation, leveraging modern LLM and vector search technologies to enable rapid, context-aware development.
-Personal AI tool usage is documented at the project level through this acknowledgement file, similar to how academic papers cite sources in a references section rather than inline throughout the text.
-Granular, line-by-line attribution is available through Git version control (`git blame`, `git log`).
+Personal AI tool usage is documented at the project level through this acknowledgement file.

 ### Primary Development Tools